8 Best Golf Balls For Seniors – 2025 Reviews & Buying Guide

 Off the tee, the e12 CONTACT is long and straight, yet soft.
 Approach shot controllability is good, and spin and feel around the greens is great.
 It might not be the best choice for a Tour player, but many senior golfers have great success with it.

-6. Snell MTB PRIME Golf Ball
+6. Snell PRIME 3.0 Golf Ball

-Snell MTB PRIME Golf Ball
+Snell PRIME 3.0 Golf Ball

 Snell is a golf ball brand many people may not have heard of.
 It was founded by Dean Snell, a plastics engineer who was actually a part of the development of the famous Titleist Pro V1.